 Why is an operating agreement important?

-There are a number of reasons why the operating agreement is important.
+There are a number of reasons why the operating agreement is important for an LLC in Arkansas.
 A few of which include:

 – In the event of a legal dispute, an LLC without an operating agreement may have to follow generic state rules which may not negatively impact the member’s personal asset protection.